craigshaw/ps2mcd/README.md

 ```bash
 $ ./python.py ps2mcd.py MemoryCard1-1.mc2 -d ~/Projects/PS2
 ```
-This command extracts all the directories and files from `MemoryCard1-1.mc2` and saves them in a new folder named `MemoryCard1-1`, created under the current working directory.
+This command extracts all the directories and files from `MemoryCard1-1.mc2` and saves them in a new folder named `~/Projects/PS2/MemoryCard1-1`